andrewb47/getdata_project/README.md

 ## Coursera John Hopkins Getting and Cleaning Data Project
 ### Project Assignment Notes

+This repo comprises the deliverables for an assignment that is part of the Coursera course 'Getting and Cleaning Data', one of a series of courses on
+Data Science provided on Coursera.org by the John Hopkins Bloomberg School of Public Health.

 #### 1. Reading Files
 Read the data files with